kittinunf/KNews/README.md

 Also, due to the fact that we use newer version of Gradle for Jetpack compose support, you will need a canary version of Android Studio (2020.3.1 or later) if you want to sync/build the project with IDE;

-E.g. This is the environment that we current use as of April 2021.
+E.g. This is the environment that we currently use as of April 2021.

+### Android Studio

 ```
 Android Studio Arctic Fox | 2020.3.1 Canary 14